 Applicant's admissions to using illegal drugs raise security concerns over judgment and risks of recurrence.
-On the strength of the evidence presented, three disqualifying conditions (DCs) of the AGs for drug involvement apply to Applicant's situation: DC $\P\P$ 25(a), "any substance misuse"; 25(c), "illegal possession of a controlled substance, including cultivation, processing, manufacture, purchase, sale, or distribution; or possession of Illegal drugs or drug paraphernalia"; and 25(g), "expressed intent to continue drug involvement and substance misuse, or failure to clearly and convincingly commit to discontinue such misuse."
+On the strength of the evidence presented, three disqualifying conditions (DCs) of the AGs for drug involvement apply to Applicant's situation: DC $\P\P$ 25(a), "any substance misuse"; 25(c), "illegal possession of a controlled substance, including cultivation, processing, manufacture, purchase, sale, or distribution; or possession of Illegal drugs or drug paraphernalia"; and 25(f), "any illegal drug while granted access to classified information or holding a sensitive position."